 Not every Middle-East church partner will need each of these types of assistance, but these are possibilities to help North-American churches understand some of the needs.
 While we have areas in which we can offer church-to-church (C2C) training and support, we want to always come with an attitude of fellow learners.
 Here is a list of some practical ways your church can come alongside brothers and sisters in Syria and Lebanon.
 For a full description, please download the PDF below.
-See our list of financial projects on the next tab.

 - Spiritual encouragement

 North American church leaders interested in considering a Kinship partnership are encouraged to make a survey visit with us to the Middle East to meet with local church leaders and determine if God is calling them into relationship.
 Experienced facilitators both on the ground in the Middle East and here in the US will walk alongside your church.
 Some financial investment will be needed, but the partnerships are not focused on money.
 Encouragement and prayer are the important gifts these churches need.

 Each Kinship survey trip is designed so that you:

 - See firsthand the amazing way God is building His church today in Lebanon.